-Skype (or any nonfree noninteroperable communication program) is a special case.
+Skype (or any nonfree noninteroperable communication program) is a special case because of its network effect.
 Using Skype to talk with someone else who is using Skype is encouraging the other to use nonfree software.
-So I won't use it under any circumstances.
+(Doing so regularly is pressuring the other to use nonfree software.)
+So I won't use Skype under any circumstances.
 (See more information .)

 Streaming media dis-services such as Netflix and Spotify require nonfree client programs that impose digital restrictions mechanisms ( DRM ) intended to stop the user from saving a copy of the data being streamed through her own computer.
 You should never use DRM that you can't break, so you should not use these dis-services unless you can break their DRM.